Cassoulet

 Method

 2 Cover with clean, cold water in a large pot and bring to a boil.
-Skin off impurities from the surface and bring to a simmer.
+Skim off any impurities from the surface and bring to a simmer.

 6 Add the celery, onion, and carrot, then cook without colour on a low heat.